soilwise-he/Geopackage-so/documentation/qgis/soilsite.md

        alt="Fig.1" align="left" width="500">
 Right-click to close the geometry, and the data entry form will appear. ⑦

-You can modify the data using the various widgets provided by the form.
+Use the widgets provided by the form to modify data.
 </p>
 <br clear="all"><br>